jondkinney/UAD-Hide-And-Seek-Script/readme.md

 ### Usage notes:

-* The plugins that this script alters are located in `/Library` so to move them around we need admin permissions.
+* The UAD plugins that this script alters are located in `/Library` so to move them around we need admin permissions.
   * That's why we have to use `sudo` and type your password.
-* This script only operates on plugins and their directories, it creates the necessary "unused" directories, and moves plugins into them.
+* This script only operates on UAD plugins and their folders.
+It creates the necessary 'Unused' folders, and moves plugins from their main folders into the newly created 'Unused' folders.
-* The script will optionally delete an existing 'Unused' folder before re-running.
-This is to allow for the script to work well after a fresh install of the UAD software when all the plugins need to be moved to the 'Unused' folder again.
-Without deleting the existing 'Unused' directory, the plugins will not move because the script checks to see if a plugin already exists in the destination folder before moving it there.
+* The script will optionally delete any existing 'Unused' folders (that the script created) each time it runs.
+  * This is to allow for the script to work well after a fresh install of the UAD software when all the plugins need to be moved to the 'Unused' folder again.
+  * Without deleting the existing 'Unused' folders, the plugins will not move on a re-run of this script, because the script checks to see if a plugin already exists in the destination 'Unused' folder before moving it there.
 * The `UADSystemProfile.txt` file is required to be exported to the Desktop for this script to know for which plugins you have valid authorizations.
+  * You should re-export this file each time you upgrade the UAD software as it'll have new plugins in the list that this script can operate on.

 ### Downloading the script